nick-roberson/fastapi-gen/example/alembic/output/client/docs/Id3.md

 # Id3

-The unique identifier of the user
+The unique identifier of the review

 ## Properties